SeanGallen/Fun-with-CSS/readMe.md

-Working on some CSS and SVG.
+Right now, I working on some CSS, Jquery and some of CSS's frameworks.

-I am going to be working on Vivus and later Vue so here is some work basic work as I build up.